On Geometric Structure of Point Particles: Feasibility of the Transformation and a Signature of the Infinitesimal Space

-Of importance is to clarify the domain of $\xi$ allowed for equation~\eref{eq:3.8}, that is, the upper limit of $\xi$ by which $r\to\infty$ is well constrained.
+which suffice for \eqref{eq:3.5}.
+This indicates that the two modes of $m=\pm 1$ contribute to $w$; these call for ${\bf r}^{3}\times{\bf r}^{3}$ spaces, to be intertwined via the complex plane.
+In the regime led by $k\to 0$, the variable $\xi$ can be expressed as $kr\bigl(=0^{(\prime)}\cdot\infty\bigr)$, along \eqref{eq:2.16a}.
+Of importance is to clarify the domain of $\xi$ for \eqref{eq:3.6}, that is, the upper limit of $\xi$ by which $r\to\infty$ is well constrained.
 The $f(\zeta)$ provides the following form of linear map from the complex plane $\zeta$ to $w$: